MichaelJCole/evil_kittens/articles/2 High-Performance Node with Cluster API.md

 ## Just one thread

 Horizontal scaling is the idea that lots of little things can work better than one big thing.
-For example, [Nyan](https://www.youtube.com/watch?v=QH2-TGUlwu4) is the answer to humanity's collective unconscious search for something!
+For example, ants finding all possible sources of sugar in my kitchen.

-Apache, Tomcat/Glassfish, and PHP each serve one request per thread/process.
+Apache, Tomcat/Glassfish, and PHP serve one request per thread/process.
 (Yes, there is some pooling and optimization.)

-Node.js, Memcache, and Redis, each server all requests with the same thread.
+Node.js, Memcache, and Redis, serve all requests with the same thread.
 Yes, Redis has some [I/O threads](http://redis.io/topics/latency#single-threaded-nature-of-redis), and Node.js has [webworker](https://www.npmjs.com/package/webworker-threads) packages.

 The point isn't that *they* get one thread.
 It's that *you* get one thread.
 And if you're code can serve multiple requests in one thread, that means it's easier to horizontally scale for performance.

-Ok then.

 ## singleNoLog.js

-singleNoLog.js is more or less the hello world of Express app servers:
+singleNoLog.js is a basic Express app server:

 ```
 var port = process.env.PORT || 8000;